 We are delighted that you are considering McCormick Theological Seminary as the place to do your doctoral work.
 McCormick’s Doctor of Ministry program integrates theory and practice, values your experiential knowledge, focuses on peer-based learning in cohorts, and is rooted in culturally attentive contextual education.
 Our goal is to provide students with a challenging course of study directly applicable to your ministry.

 The McCormick DMin program addresses subjects relevant to ministry today — group dynamics, a changing religious landscape, cross-cultural competency, and organizational change – and provides opportunities for you to apply the course content to your local ministry.
 The McCormick DMin program is comprised of various cohorts addressing the specific needs and concerns of particular groups of students.
-Alongside the longstanding cross-cultural cohorts, new cohorts recently have been formed that focus, for example, on Korean immigrant churches (Korean American cohorts), Latin@ ministries (Apostolic Assembly cohorts), and congregations that desire to take a more prophetic role in impacting positive change in their local neighborhoods and communities (the Prophetic Leader cohorts).
-Students in each of these cohorts matriculate through a similar schedule of courses, with core and noncore courses focusing on the particular contexts and concerns mentioned above.
+For example, we currently have cohorts that focus on Korean immigrant churches (Korean American cohorts), Latin@ ministries (Apostolic Assembly cohorts), professionals in ministries who have a pastoral care emphasis (Pastoral Care cohorts), and congregations that desire to take a more prophetic role in impacting positive change in their local neighborhoods and communities (the Prophetic Leadership cohorts).
+Students in each of these cohorts matriculate through a similar schedule of courses, with courses focusing on the particular contexts and concerns mentioned above.
 Additionally, there is a thesis project of the student’s choosing—benefiting the student’s ministry as well as the broader church.

 If your focus is specifically preaching, you may want to consider the ACTS DMin in Preaching program, in which McCormick is a key partner — one of the most highly regarded advanced-degree programs in preaching anywhere in the world.
 The Ecumenical DMin, another collaborative degree program, housed at Catholic Theological Union in Hyde Park, provides semester long courses for students living in the Chicago area.
 The Ecumenical DMin is designed to meet the needs of international students matriculating through McCormick who wish to be ministerial leaders in the field of practical theology.